 Oven fried drumsticks are proof that some things never go out of style, they just take on a somewhat newish look now and again.
 This easy weeknight recipe still inspires kids to shout LOUDLY about these being the best chicken dinner EVER.
-Just the way kids did decades ago, which is when crumb-coated oven-baked drumsticks first began to make the rounds among American housewives.
+Just the way kids did decades ago when crumb-coated oven-baked drumsticks first began to make the rounds among American housewives.
 Our moms made them for us when we were kids with whatever happened to be on hand—bread crumbs, corn flakes, stale potato chips.
-Woman’s Day smartly resurrected this tradition of oven fried-chicken in their recent cookbook, a compilation of timeless supper solutions.
-We’d venture to say that some of the drumstick coatings they suggest seem to reflect the recipe’s earliest era, which we’d guess is somewhere around when Shake ‘n Bake came to be.
+Woman’s Day smartly resurrected this tradition of in their recent cookbook, and we’d venture to say that some of the drumstick coatings they suggest in the recipe seem to, ah, reflect the recipe’s earliest era, which we’d guess is somewhere around when Shake ‘n Bake came to be.
 But there’s no stopping you from dredging the drumsticks in whatever your whim.
 Pretty much anything that crumbles is an option.
 Just look in the back of your pantry for wadded up bags of cracker and cereal and pretzel crumbs.
-I distinctly recall from my childhood that potato chip crumbs adhere pretty darn well to drumsticks rolled in melted butter.]
+[Editor’s Note: I distinctly recall from my childhood that potato chip crumbs adhere pretty darn well to drumsticks rolled in melted butter.]
 We’ve listed a few additional suggestions for you just below.
 But don’t let us crimp your creativity.
 Go on.
-Bring a little playfulness back into weeknight suppers.
+Bring a little playfulness back into weeknight dinner.
 This recipe has been updated.
 Originally published September 7, 2011.–Renee Schettler Rossi

 Potato chips.
 Any flavor.
 Crushed.
 (Who are we kidding?
 Don’t crush a perfectly good chip.
 Just nosh on the perfectly shaped whole potato chips and reserve the sad little crumbs at the bottom of the bag for your drumsticks.)

 Yep.
 Try crushing wasabi-coated peas into oblivion.

 No, we’re not suggesting any of Doritos’ dozens upon dozens of flavors.
 We mean tortilla chips.
 You know, the real deal, the kind that comes in yellow corn, white corn, or blue corn.

 Minus the milk.

-Japanese panko seasoned with sesame seeds or spice or dried herbs
+Japanese panko, preferably seasoned with sesame seeds or spice or dried herbs

-Day-old corn bread (yes, you can even use cornbread with cheese, fresh corn, and crumbled bacon)
+Day-old corn bread (and yep, you can use cornbread with cheese, fresh corn, and crumbled bacon)